zunda-arrow/zunda-arrow.github.io/src/pages/blog/oop.md

 title: You can't write clean code without OOP
 ---

 OOP is hated by a lot of programmers.
-They'll tell you inheritence produces bad code, or that objects hide control flow.
+They'll tell you inheritance produces bad code, or that objects hide control flow.
 I think this misses the point of object-oriented programming.
 Its a paradeigm that helps you encapsulate side effects by using "message-passing" to help improve legibility of code.

-## OOP isn't about Inheritence
+## OOP isn't about Inheritance
 Nobody likes inheritene.

 ## What exactly is message passing?
 An obvious form a message passing is communication between a client and server.
-When the server sends a message to the client it doesn't know whats going on in the client's code.
-It is just expacted a message to be recieved based on a **predefined protocol**.
+When the server sends a message to the client it doesn't know what's going on in the client's code.
+It is just expacted a message to be received based on a **predefined protocol**.
 Similarly the client will expect messages from the server based on a protocol.
 It doesn't need to know the inner workings of the server.